quasarframework/vue-cli-plugin-quasar/README.md

 > :rocket: Start building a Vue app with Quasar Framework in 2 minutes!

-> :warning: **For the premium experience with Quasar, including the ability to build Mobile & Electron apps, you should instead try using Quasar CLI.**
+> :warning: **For the premium experience with Quasar, including the ability to build Mobile & Electron apps and efortless upgrades to new Quasar versions, you should instead use Quasar CLI**

 <a href="https://badge.fury.io/js/vue-cli-plugin-quasar" target="_blank"><img src="https://badge.fury.io/js/vue-cli-plugin-quasar.svg"></a>
 [![Join the chat at https://discord.gg/5TDhbDg](https://img.shields.io/badge/chat-on%20discord-7289da.svg)](https://discord.gg/5TDhbDg)